w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-readable-minimum.md

 <b>Procedure</b>

 For each block of text:
-1. Check that the attributes of the block of text are within the attributes in the table for the closest language.
+1. Check that the attributes of the block of text are within the attributes specified in the provision.

 <b>Expected results</b>
 * #1 is true.